dariox1337/vain/readme.md

 `python ./pyscripts/websocket_server.py` so it remains open between test runs.
 9. Import a character card (png or json) in "CHAT" settings, add a character to your chat, and set their api.
-10. To send messages you typed, use Shift+Enter

 ## Supported APIs
 * Kobold